damiankryzia71/project-portfolio/Data Structures and Algorithms/Set Project/README.md

 * Set Project by Damian Kryzia
 * CS2400 - Data Structures Advanced Programming by Damian Kryzia
+* For detailed information, read the included PDF file.

 * To execute the program, make sure that the Java Development Toolkit is installed on your computer.
 Then, in the command line, navigate to this directory.
 * Type javac SetTest.java